 are spread by contaminated food and water or by coming in direct contact with

 contaminated stool (feces).
+Hepatitis E also might be spread by contact with an infected pig.
 Hepatitis E is very rare in developed countries.

 Hepatitis D only occurs along with hepatitis B.